cjungmann/th/README.md

 # Thesaurus Project th

-A thesaurus is a valuable tool for writing.
-While an online thesaurus is more convenient than a print thesaurus, I still somewhat dread using one.
-I have often turned to [thesaurus.com], but I don't like the experience using it.
-There are too many ads, and it takes too long to peruse the output for words with many synonyms.
-The word *cut*, for example, runs to 46 pages.
+This is a long README.
+After a longish pitch, I have tried to organize the content in an order that justifies continued reading or early termination.

+## The Pitch

+A thesaurus, dare I say, essential for a writer.
+It can help discover the best word to express the author's meaning.
+Software developers may also find a thesaurus helpful for suggesting options for naming functions and variables to avoid symbol collisions.

+Before I wrote this program, I would occasionally and reluctantly make use of one of the online thesauri for writing prose or code.
+While I respect the need of these sites to support themselves, the ads through which they finance their expenses are intrusive and they make the process slow and annoying.
+I used them as a last resort.

 This project offers an alternative to online thesauri.
-As a local command-line program designed for keyboard navigation, it is quick to open and easy to scan.
-It is not as well organized as [thesaurus.com], with synonym organized but find your perfect work in much less time using **th**.
+It is an offline, command-line program designed for keyboard navigation.
+It is quick to open and easy to scan.
+It does lack subgrouping by similar meaning or part-of-speech, which is admittedly _very_ helpful when the synonym count is large, but this offline thesaurus compensates with speed and convenience.
+I use **th** much more frequently than I ever used online thesauri.

 The words and relations in this thesaurus are taken from a public-domain [moby thesaurus][4].
 The source consists of lines of related words,